Measuring DMT Formation in Humans

 Additional potential measurements coinciding with circadian rhythm, REM sleep, and endogenous DMT synthesis: Insulin, Nitric Oxide, Oxytocin, Platelet Aggregation, Ion Channels, Glutathione, Superoxide Dismutase, & likely dozens more.

 Overview: The general concept of this proposed study is to overlay multiple, measurable mechanisms that take place simultaneously that appear to coincide with endogenous DMT synthesis during sleep.
 If you look at all of the above charts included in this piece, you might see patterns that coincide with the sleep stages 1-4 and REM sleep.
-The nine parameters that I have proposed do not take place exclusively from one another but rather synergistically.
+The eleven parameters that I have proposed do not take place exclusively from one another but rather synergistically.
 From my perspective… this is as much a conversation about measurable alterations (especially electrical) in the brain/body as it is about DMT.

 In 2011, Dr. Nick Cozzi made a presentation at a MAPs (Multidisciplinary Association for Psychedelic Studies gathering proposing that DMT has the potential to be stored within neurons.
 Cozzi also proposes that DMT might be released from these neurons in response to depolarization.